elemental-lf/benji/docs/source/quickstart.rst

 Backup Metadata
     A SQL database containing information on how to reassemble the stored blocks to get the original data back.
-Also referred to as the *metadata backend*.
+Also referred to as the database backend.
-    For restores the *metadata backend* is not compulsory.
+    For restores the database backend is not compulsory.
 See :ref:`metadata_backend_less`.

 Version
     A *version* is a backup of a specific backup source at a specific point in time.